lar-mo/registration-rbac/README.md

 _Note: This logic needs to be optimized, maybe to match `Create Membership`._

 ### Validate Credit Card ###

+*Disclaimer*:
+*This is just for demonstration purposes.
+The transmission and storage of a credit card number, expiration date, and CVC should be handled securely to protect against fraudulent use.*

 ```
 - Purpose: Handles credit card validation for Create Membership